What Can 529 Plans Be Used For?

 The Bottom Line: Choosing the Right Plan for You

+529 plans are a great way to save for education, thanks to their tax benefits and flexibility to cover a variety of education expenses.
 Make sure your financial basics are solid first: an emergency fund in place, high-interest debt paid off, and retirement savings on track.
 If all of that’s covered, a 529 can be an excellent option.
 However, if your family has several savings priorities or isn’t certain about future education needs, it might make more sense to focus on more flexible investment accounts.

 At the end of the day, the best plan is the one that works for your family’s unique situation.
 If you need help figuring it all out, Fruitful’s financial guides are here to walk you through your options and create a plan that aligns with your goals—so you can feel confident about your child’s future.